MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/assign-ediscovery-permissions.md

   - Manage any eDiscovery case after they add themselves as a member of the case.

   See the [More information](#more-information) section for reasons why you might want eDiscovery Administrators in your organization.

 > [!NOTE]
-> To analyze a user's data using Advanced eDiscovery, the user (the custodian of the data) must be assigned an Office 365 or Microsoft E5 license.
-Alternatively, users with an Office 365 E1 or E3 license can be assigned an Advanced Compliance add-on license; users with a Microsoft 365 E1 or E3 license can be assigned an E5 Compliance add-on license.
-Administrators and compliance officers who are assigned to cases and use Advanced eDiscovery to analyze data don't need an E5 license.
+> To analyze a user's data using Advanced eDiscovery, the user (the custodian of the data) must be assigned an Office 365 E5 or Microsoft E5 license.
+Alternatively, users with an E1 or E3 license can be assigned an E5 add-on license.
+Administrators, compliance officers, or legal personnel who are assigned to cases as members and use Advanced eDiscovery to collect, view, and analyze data don't need an E5 license.
+For more information about licensing, see [Microsoft 365 licensing guidance for security & compliance](https://aka.ms/complianceSD).

 ## Before you begin